 - 4. Design and implement two demonstration projects that utilize the existing gravel management protocol developed by the SCMPr.
 (SCMPr Staff) - a.
 Continue to photo monitor the Post-Flood Emergency Stream Intervention project located in the Town of Hamden on Launt Hollow stream that was completed in 2009.
 The Hamden Highway Department maintains the steam channel to the proper width and depth for approximately 100 linear feet whenever the stream capacity is compromised with gravel. - b.
 MacGibbon Hollow and Marvin Hollow in the Town of Walton - 5.
 Undertake a periodic review of the gravel maintenance protocol developed by the SCMPr.
-(SCMPr Staff, DEP Staff)

-C. Nutrient Loading Study Action Items

-- Implement the West Branch Delaware River nutrient loading study to assist in the prioritization of projects.
+(SCMPr Staff, DEP Staff) - C. Nutrient Loading Study Action Items - 1.
+Implement the West Branch Delaware River nutrient loading study to assist in the prioritization of projects.
 This scientific study will determine the relation of discharge to streambank erosion and the loading of Total Phosphorus (TP) and Total Nitrogen (TN) into the West Branch Delaware River.
 (SCMPr Staff) - a.
-The confluence of Bagley Brook and the West Branch Delaware River on the Hutson Farm in the Town of Hamden was selected as a study area.
+The confluence of Bagley Brook and the West Branch Delaware River on the River Haven Farm in the Town of Hamden was selected as a study area.
 An eroding streambank along a corn field is contributing excessive amounts of sediment to the river system.
 Several soil samples were taken and sent for laboratory analysis to determine the concentration of TP and TN in the loaded sediment.
 GIS analysis was used to determine volume of eroded soil.
 Together, these variables allow for the calculation of total mass of TP and TN loading at this site. - b.
 An eroding streambank along the West Branch of the Delaware River at the Birdsong Farm in the Town of Hamden was selected as a second study area.
 An eroding streambank along a hay field is contributing excessive amounts of sediment to enter the river system.
 Several soil samples were taken and sent for laboratory analysis to determine the concentration of TP and TN in the loaded sediment.
 GIS analysis was used to determine volume of eroded soil.
 Together, these variables allow for the calculation of total mass of TP and TN loading at this site. - c.
-Additional sites will be selected for study in 2020 using GIS analysis.
-Sites will be chosen based on severity of erosion and nutrient content.
-The same process outlined for the Hutson Farm and Birdsong Farm sites will be followed (as outlined above).

-D. Utilize Existing Funding Sources Action Items

-- 1. Continue to explore opportunities for utilizing grant funding sources to match SCMPr funds for implementing recommendations.
+A draft of the "Two Nutrient Loading Case Studies at Significant Streambank Erosion Sites on the West Branch Delaware River" report is in peer review.
+This report includes results from the data collected from the two projects listed above. - d.
+Additional sites will be selected for study in 2021-2022 using GIS analysis.
+Sites will be chosen based on severity of erosion and nutrient content using the same process outlined for the River Haven Farm and Birdsong Farm sites. - D. Utilize Existing Funding Sources Action Items - 1.
+Continue to explore opportunities for utilizing grant funding sources to match SCMPr funds for implementing recommendations.
 (DCSWCD SCMPr Coordinator) - a.
 Army Corps of Engineer's Water Resources Development Act (WRDA) - i.
 Bull Run Stream Slope Stabilization in the Town of Middletown - ii.
-Steele Brook Streambank Stabilization in the Town of Delhi - iii.
-Andes Central School Stream Corridor Restoration in the Town of Andes - 2.
+Steele Brook Streambank Stabilization in the Town of Delhi - 2.
 Train staff and others within the watershed on how to prepare grant applications for obtaining additional funds for matching SCMPr funds.